jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Closing Thoughts

 There comes a time in everyone's life where things end.
-Looking back the hardships that impeded my success served as guidance to where I would eventually reach.
+University ending and a full-time job starts.
+Nothing in life really "ends" completely in the traditional sense.
+I still talk to people either recently graduated, looking to graduate soon, looking to apply to Uwaterloo, or just starting out undergrad.
+Looking back the hardships that impeded my success early on served as guidance to where I would eventually land.

 - I did not envision graduating with a CS degree in 2014.
 I started as a Science and Business Major and deciding later on that it wasn't a good fit for me.

 - In 2017 I was unable to get a developer job co-op.
 Three years later I did an internship at LinkedIn.

 - I went to multiple hackathons and failed multiple times.
-I had projects that melted down and people didn't want to team with me cause I wasn't in CS.
-I was persistent on winning at one after 12 failed attempts.
+I had projects that melted down and people didn't want to team with me.
+I was persistent on winning one after 12 failed attempts at MHacks X.

 - I went to University of Waterloo initially to stay close to home, but eventually I wanted to travel North America.
 I ended up going to Vancouver, California, and Seattle for internships.

 - Okta was my first tech internship, and it also did not give me a return offer.
 At the time it was heartbreaking and disappointing.
 I realized later on that even if it had given a return offer, my life would not be substantially altered.
 If anything I had to learn from the experience.

 Tech is plagued by people trying to prove they are worthy and better than others.
 This behaviour might be spurned upon by the broadness of the field, the general insecurity of people, and the false positive/negative litmus test they conduct during interviews.
-I've already said my interviewing thoughts, but I think it extends beyond that.
+I've already said my interviewing thoughts in a separate post, but I think it extends beyond that.
 The most important thing is to be a good person.
 The accomplishments are secondary.

-## The future and beyond
+### The End

-Every villain is the hero of their own story.
+If you made it this far thank you for reading.
+I might make a part 2 if I find enough things to write about that is interesting.
+For now, I am semi-hiatus as I do the hobbies I enjoy.